chipzoller/hugo-clarity/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve the theme
+about: Report an issue to help us improve the theme
 title: ''
 labels: ''
 assignees: ''